 An important thing to note is that all wet AMD begins as the dry type.
 For many people, it stays this type and develops slowly over several years with little to no symptoms.
 An eye doctor can detect it earlier and recommend treatment to slow its development or see clearly with the vision you have.

-Dry AMD
+Signs & Symptoms of Dry AMD

 - Needing brighter lights